djeada/Frontend-Notes/notes/05_javascript_frameworks.md

 ## Vue

 Pros:
-- Easy to integrate to existing projects.
+- Easy to integrate to existing projects (can mix with plain JavaScript).
-- Close to Vanilla JavaScript.
+- Close to vanilla JavaScript.
 - Easy to learn.

 Cons: